 CDs, DVDs, VHS, cassette tapes, and even the radio itself are now all obsolete – all the movies, music videos, TV shows, and songs you like can be accessed on the internet.
 Companies develop new products nearly every year to get consumers buying new models more often than they need to.

 While these developments help make people’s lives a thousand times easier, the electronic waste produced as a result may end up causing more harm than good.
 But with a little discipline and creativity plus a whole lot of love for the environment, households and companies alike can learn and apply proper and sustainable e–waste disposal.
 In this article, learn about electronic waste and how it can best be taken care of.

 Electronic waste or e-waste is an umbrella term for any electrical or electronic device or equipment that is near or past its end of life.
+IT equipment disposal should be carried out for IT assets of businesses which is a specialized form of e-waste disposal.
 Examples are:

 - Home appliances or white appliances such as microwaves, oven toasters, refrigerators, air conditioners, and fans

 - Communication devices such as smartphones, computers, laptops, and other pieces of hardware